Logo preload

 These features make it easy to overcome current major challenges of the food hygiene inspections process, including:

-Onboarding.
 Inspection backlogs almost guarantee that EHS departments will need to either hire new employees, contractors, or temporary workers.
 As it stands, training new inspectors is already causing inspection deferrals and using up precious time that could otherwise be used for eliminating backlog.
 Fulcrum’s digital checklists make it easy to onboard new staff, regardless of their experience.
-No matter what kind of food provider is being inspected, managers can customize checklists with specific SOPs and use dropdown menus so specific step-by-step instructions are easy to follow.
-And because inspection data is instantly collected and shared on the cloud, supervisors can monitor the progress of new inspectors, ensuring both the quality of their work and timely remediation.
+Managers can tailor checklists for any food provider, using dropdown menus for clear instructions.
+Supervisors immediately upload inspection data to the cloud, enabling efficient monitoring of new inspectors’ progress and work quality.

 Bon Appétit!